 This bonsai garden is arranged in a beautiful park-like setting.

-The new addition at the Morikami bonsai exhibition can be seen here.
+A new addition to the Morikami bonsai exhibition can be seen here.

 4000 Morikami Park Road